This post may contain affiliate links. Please read my disclosure and privacy policy.

 “Thank you so, so much — I always had something missing when I made almond butter, thought it needed more oil, but no, it needed more patience — I had no idea it takes that much time, so this was wonderfully helpful.” -Dee

-Ingredients for Almond Butter
+Almond Butter Ingredients

 - Almonds.
 Look for unroasted almonds when shopping, as you will quickly roast them during the first step of this recipe.
-Even if you’re starting with roasted almonds, it’s a good idea to warm them up as this recipe suggests, so your food process will have less work to do.
+Even if you’re starting with roasted almonds, it’s a good idea to warm them up as this recipe suggests, so your food processor will have less work to do.

 How to Make Almond Butter